Speed, strength and patience.

 Friidrott the last three years.
 I ran the 100m and 200m.

 Even though I’m retired from track now I decided to keep this part of the web page up, mostly as a way for myself to remember what I did and to keep track of things.

 From football to athletics.

-I’ve played football, and by that I mean the original kind played in Europe, for the club Kållered SK until I was about to turn 18.
+I played football for the club Kållered SK until I was about to turn 18.
 That year circumstances, and my physical education teacher, made me try out tack.
-18 is usually seen upon as an old age to start doing something a completely new sport but I guess it all turned out pretty good…
+18 is usually seen upon as an old age to start doing a completely new sport, but I guess it all turned out pretty good…

 Representing Sweden for the first time in 2001.